ljw1004/csharpspec/csharp/unsafe-code.md

 In an unsafe context, arrays of pointers can be constructed.
 Only some of the conversions that apply to other array types are allowed on pointer arrays:

-*  The implicit reference conversion (§6.1.6) from any *array_type* to `System.Array` and the interfaces it implements also applies to pointer arrays.
+*  The implicit reference conversion ([Implicit reference conversions](conversions.md#implicit-reference-conversions)) from any *array_type* to `System.Array` and the interfaces it implements also applies to pointer arrays.
 However, any attempt to access the array elements through `System.Array` or the interfaces it implements will result in an exception at run-time, as pointer types are not convertible to `object`.
-*  The implicit and explicit reference conversions (§6.1.6, §6.2.4) from a single-dimensional array type `S[]` to `System.Collections.Generic.IList<T>` and its generic base interfaces never apply to pointer arrays, since pointer types cannot be used as type arguments, and there are no conversions from pointer types to non-pointer types.
+*  The implicit and explicit reference conversions ([Implicit reference conversions](conversions.md#implicit-reference-conversions), [Explicit reference conversions](conversions.md#explicit-reference-conversions)) from a single-dimensional array type `S[]` to `System.Collections.Generic.IList<T>` and its generic base interfaces never apply to pointer arrays, since pointer types cannot be used as type arguments, and there are no conversions from pointer types to non-pointer types.
-*  The explicit reference conversion (§6.2.4) from `System.Array` and the interfaces it implements to any *array_type* applies to pointer arrays.
+*  The explicit reference conversion ([Explicit reference conversions](conversions.md#explicit-reference-conversions)) from `System.Array` and the interfaces it implements to any *array_type* applies to pointer arrays.
-*  The explicit reference conversions (§6.2.4) from `System.Collections.Generic.IList<S>` and its base interfaces to a single-dimensional array type `T[]` never applies to pointer arrays, since pointer types cannot be used as type arguments, and there are no conversions from pointer types to non-pointer types.
+*  The explicit reference conversions ([Explicit reference conversions](conversions.md#explicit-reference-conversions)) from `System.Collections.Generic.IList<S>` and its base interfaces to a single-dimensional array type `T[]` never applies to pointer arrays, since pointer types cannot be used as type arguments, and there are no conversions from pointer types to non-pointer types.

-These restrictions mean that the expansion for the `foreach` statement over arrays described in §8.8.4 cannot be applied to pointer arrays.
+These restrictions mean that the expansion for the `foreach` statement over arrays described in [The foreach statement](statements.md#the-foreach-statement) cannot be applied to pointer arrays.
 Instead, a foreach statement of the form

 ```csharp
 foreach (V v in x) embedded_statement